 Read and write Arabic resource pack in a Montessori style, a printable PDF.
 Arabic Vowelled Letters flash cards, Montessori Baitul Huroof activity pack, the unique Steps to Arabic reading scheme and the Arabic handwriting activity book is what you need to learn to read and write arabic.

-These unique, bright, colourful arabic flash cards are so versatile that we have included in the instructions a list of activities using them to help you or your child learn to recognise the arabic alphabet with the different arabic vowels.
+These unique, bright, colourful Arabic flash cards are so versatile that we have included in the instructions a list of activities using them to help you or your child learn to recognize the Arabic alphabet with the different Arabic vowels as described here.

 Steps to Arabic reading scheme

 Once the learner recognizes the letters with vowels and their different shapes, it is time then to learn to read with this step-by-step approach which focuses on building the learner’s confidence in reading Arabic with each step they take.
 Steps to Arabic starts off with the fetha vowel in a particular combination of letters so that a word is formed.
 It ends with the moon and sun letters with Quranic ayaat to practice reading as described here.

 Arabic Handwriting Activity Book